Taranauts: Structure and genre

 Taranauts liberally references Indian mythology, Indian classical and pop culture, and contemporary Indian history and society, although no knowledge of any of these is necessary to understand and enjoy the story.

 It also uses plenty of "portmanteau wordplay", combining English and Indian languages, or two different Indian languages, to create words in Taratongue, the language of Mithya.
 For e.g.: In Taratongue, a Morphoroop (a combination of the English morph and the Sanskrit roop (form)) is a shapeshifter; an Achmentor (from the Sanskrit Acharya (teacher) and the English mentor) is a master tutor, a meenmaach (from the Tamil meen (fish) and the Bengali maach (fish)) is a creature of the sea.

 The main protagonists – the Taranauts – tackle four challenges (crack four riddles) in each book.
 The challenges are a mix of word, numerical, memory, logic, and visual puzzles, in combination with physical, mental and emotional challenges.

 Taranauts combines many genres, including fantasy, adventure and science fiction, with elements of mystery and satire.
 Characters are not portrayed as intrinsically good or evil, but as having made the right – or wrong – choices.

 Reception

-Taranauts is widely regarded as a critical and popular success in the still-nascent world of original children's writing in English in India.
+Taranauts is widely regarded as both a critical and popular success in the field of original children's English language literature published in India.